- Provision of Information and Advice

-All staff and carers must adopt a non-judgemental attitude toward children, particularly as they mature and develop an awareness of their bodies and sexuality.
+All staff and carers must adopt a supportive and non-judgemental attitude toward children, particularly as they mature and develop an awareness of their bodies and sexuality.

-The same approach must be adopted towards children who explore or are confused about their sexual identity or who have decided to embrace a particular lifestyle so long as it is not abusive or illegal.
+The same approach must be adopted towards children who explore or are confused about their sexual identity, gender identity or who have decided to embrace a particular lifestyle.

 4. Under Age Sexual Relationships

-If there is any suspicion that a child is engaging in illegal behaviour it must be discussed with the social worker and consideration given to making a referral under West Yorkshire Consortium Safeguarding Children Board Procedures.
+If there is any suspicion that a child under the age of 18 is being abused or exploited, this must be discussed with the social worker and consideration given to making a referral under West Yorkshire Consortium Safeguarding and Child Protection Procedures.

-Should staff or carers suspect that children are engaging in under age sexual relationships, they should:
+Should staff or carers identify that children are engaging in under age sexual relationships, they should:

 - Ensure the basic safety of all the children concerned;